 Building Air Pressure Testing.

 New houses need building air pressure testing to comply with part L of the Building Regulations to provide a measure of the permeability of the building.
-There is a standard to be met and all testers have to be registered with ATTMA and all results logged with them.
+There is a standard to be met and all testers have to be registered with ATTMA or BSRIA and all results logged with them.
 At present there is no legal requirement to test old houses that are being renovated.
 If, however, you are renovating an old house it will be in your interest to achieve a certain level of air tightness and so testing may be a sensible idea.

 Air leakage is caused by either wind pressure i.e. wind blowing on the building forcing air into the building and sucking it out on the down-wind side or the “stack effect” which is when the heat in a building causes hot air to rise it is forced out at the top of the building whilst fresh air is drawn into the building below to replace it.
 (A big aside here: the stack effect is why tall buildings have revolving doors, the stack effect would either suck normal doors open if they opened inwards or make them hard to open if opening outwards.)